I want to let you in on a little secret: until a few years back, I didn’t really get why people needed a gratitude

 With that, here’s my own super simple gratitude ritual that can change your life.

 I like to do this in the evening right before bed, but you can find a time that works best for you.
 The most important thing is consistency, so pick a time you know you can stick to.

 1. Get a small notebook that will be your dedicated gratitude notebook.
 The notebook is key because it’s essential to actually put pen to paper in rituals instead of typing.
 The mind-body connect of writing your gratitude by hand amplifies the benefits, kind of like how making a home-cooked meal is always better for you than a store-bought one.

 2. Keep it at your nightstand, or another place that you return to every day at the same time.
 Maybe the coffee pot so you can jot down what you’re grateful for as your coffee brews.
 If you’re like me, you may find that you’re often grateful for coffee.

 3. Every night (or morning), write the date at the top of the page.

 4. Set intentions.
 Tell yourself you’ll write for a set amount of time.
 It can be for fifteen minutes.
 It can be for two minutes.
 I find that in the beginning, it might take longer, but as your ritual becomes a habit even just two minutes works.

 5. In that time, write what you’re grateful for.
 Anything that comes to mind is fair game for your gratitude journal.
 Anything from “big stuff” like health, spouse, family members, to “small stuff” like almond milk lattes, the awesome new playlist for your workouts, the fact that you could afford your dentist appointment this month.

 The journal will become a record of your gratitude.
-With each entry, you are putting a coin into your gratitude bank, and over time you’ll have an amazing savings.
+With each entry, you are putting a coin into your gratitude bank, and over time you’ll have valuable savings.

-The practice is centering and calming for me, and reminds me of what is most important in life.
+This gratitude ritual practice is centering and calming for me and reminds me of what is most important in life.